victorlcastro-dsa/PBL-DataCamp/README.md

 - **Project 8: [Investigating Netflix Movies](https://github.com/victorlcastro-dsa/PBL_DataCamp/blob/1122096bc8ba1d06f1045d28a8f099d5c2bea301/workspaces/investigating_netflix_movies)** `Coming Soon`

-- **Project 9: [Mobile Games A/B Testing with Cookie Cats]** `Coming Soon`
+- **Project 9: [Mobile Games A/B Testing with Cookie Cats]** `Coming Soon` This project analyzes an A/B test in the mobile game *Cookie Cats* to evaluate the impact of moving a gameplay gate from level 30 to level 40 on player retention.
+By examining 1-day and 7-day retention rates, the analysis reveals that keeping the gate at level 30 results in higher retention.
+The findings suggest that an earlier gate encourages players to take breaks, prolonging their enjoyment of the game and improving retention, which is critical for maintaining an active player base.

 - **Project 10: [The Android App Market on Google Play]** `Coming Soon`